Posted by Ed Stansell on October 11, 2002

 : : It is definitely "another think".

-: No evidence, just another opinion: I believe the original phrase was: "If you think XXXX, you've got another THING coming."
+: No evidence, just another opinion: I believe the original phrase was: "If you think XX, you've got another THING coming."
 But somewhere along the line it mutated to "...you've got another THINK coming."
 I first heard "think" used by a Disney character.

 I know how you folks love